network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 * From YANG push notification header, the YANG XPath and version
 * From YANG push notification header, the subscription id
-* From the JSON payload, the sensor-path meta data
+* From the JSON payload, the vendor specific sensor-path metadata

 To determine which YANG module and version for the JSON/CBOR payload in the YANG push notification message.